 Dissertation: "The de la Guerra Family: Patriarchy and the Political Economy of California, 1800-1850," University of Wisconsin-Madison History Department, 2000 (published as The Father of All: The de la Guerra Family, Power, and Patriarchy in Mexican California, Berkeley: Huntington Library Press and University of California Press, 2009, winner of the William P. Clements Prize, Clements Center for Southwest Studies, 2009, and Ray Allen Billington Prize, Organization of American Historians, 2010).

-Current Projects: I'm currently working on a major exhibition on the environmental history of the San Francisco Bay, set to open in September, 2013.
+Current Projects: I'm currently working on a major exhibition on California Food, set to open in 2017.

 Michael J. Rawson

 Brooklyn College and the CUNY Graduate Center History Departments

 Address: Department of History, Brooklyn College, 2900 Bedford Avenue, Brooklyn, NY 11210